saasquatch/mobile-sdk-ios-sample/README.md

 Download the zip file from this repository, unzip the file and open the folder.

-Open the 'SampleApp.xcworlspace' in Xcode.
+Open the 'SampleApp.xcworkspace' in Xcode.

 Then build and run the app in the simulator.